yohhaan/topics_analysis/petsymposium-artifact2024.1/template.md

-(larger population size), the results may slightly differ depending on the generated population (for instance `petsymposium-artifact2024.1/250000_users_topics.csv.tar.gz` is one of the population we generated for our results).
+(larger population size), the results may slightly differ depending on the generated population (for instance `petsymposium-artifact2024.1/250000_users_topics.csv.tar.gz` is one of the populations we generated for our results).

 #### Experiment 4: Static Mapping Reclassification
-- Prerequisite: run experiment 1 (quick evaluation)
 - Time to execute: about 15 min
 - Disk space: less than 3MB (negligible)
 - Result or claim: [Main Result 4: The ML model outputs topics in common with